ait-testbed/attackmate/README.md

 ## Disclaimer

-AttackMate is for research and training purposes only.
-Please respect our philosophy and do not damage any computer systems.
+AttackMate is purely for educational and academic purposes.
+The software is provided "as is" and the authors are not responsible for any damage or mishaps that may occur during its use.

+Do not attempt to use AttackMate to violate the law.
+Misuse of the provided software and information may result in criminal charges.

 ## Security